-The primary purpose of the Veterinarian will be to provide excellence in clinical service of small animal surgery at the University of Melbourne's Faculty of Veterinary and Agricultural Sciences.
-Working within the University's veterinary teaching hospital, the U-Vet Werribee Animal Hospital (U-Vet), which provides a wide range of veterinary services to the public, the position will provide a high quality of patient care within the Small Animal Surgery Service.
+The primary purpose of the Veterinarian will be to provide excellence in small animal medicine at the University of Melbourne's Faculty of Veterinary and Agricultural Sciences.
+Working within the University's veterinary teaching hospital, the U-Vet Werribee Animal Hospital (U-Vet), which provides a wide range of veterinary services to the public, the position will provide a high quality of care within the integrated Small Animal Medicine and Oncology Service.
 The Veterinarian will engage with clients, the community and the veterinary profession, to provide first class care as well as increase the profile of U-Vet and the Faculty.

-The incumbent will be required to hold a veterinary degree, with demonstrated clinical experience, which enables them to be registered in the State of Victoria as a Veterinarian.
+The incumbent will be required to hold a veterinary degree with demonstrated experience which enables them to be registered in the State of Victoria as a Veterinarian.

 As a veterinarian appointed within a University veterinary teaching hospital, the incumbent will also undertake clinical teaching and contribute to clinical research.
-In this capacity there will be opportunities to develop collaborative, applied research in the area of small animal surgery, seeking collaborative opportunities within the Faculty, the wider University and external partners.
+In this capacity there will be opportunities to develop collaborative, applied research in the area of Small Animal Medicine or Oncology, seeking collaborative opportunities within the Faculty, the wider University and external partners.

-As appropriate to the level of appointment, the Veterinarian, will deliver teaching across the Doctor of Veterinary Medicine (DVM) program, developing and delivering tutorials or lectures, workshops and practical classes as well as clinical teaching during student rotations.
+The Veterinarian, will deliver significant and independent teaching across the Doctor of Veterinary Medicine (DVM) program, developing and delivering lectures, workshops and practical classes as well as clinical teaching during student rotations.

-As a representative of U-Vet, the veterinarian will actively participate in leadership and service both within and outside the University and broader community, promoting the veterinary services of U-Vet, and be an effective member of committees at the Department, School, Faculty, and contribute to the management and development of the Small Animal Surgery service, as appropriate to the level of appointment.
+As a representative of U-Vet, the veterinarian will actively participate in significant leadership and service both within and outside the University and broader community, promoting the veterinary services of U-Vet, and be an effective member of committees at the Department, School, Faculty, and make a significant contribute to the management and development of the Small Animal Medicine and Oncology service.